apalermo01/knowledge-base/HIstorical/Data science, machine learning/Statistics/Probability/Probability distributions.md

-l## What is a probability distribution?
+## What is a probability distribution?

 Think of a probability distribution as a function that maps an elementary event (i.e. every time an observation happens, one and only one of these events will happen) to the probability that that event happens.